Are you prepared for the flu vaccination programme?

 The cold chain bags available from Distinctive Medical come in 5 sizes and are wipe clean, built with sturdy material that can be carried at ease.
 Larger sizes come with thermal separators that ensure that supplies remain organised.

 The cold chain must remain maintained from manufacturing to administration with vaccines.
 Going beyond a temperature range puts the vaccines at risk of deterioration and a reduction in the potency.
 To avoid the prospect of administering vaccines where the cold chain has unknowingly broken, Distinctive Medical offer thermometers with alarms that are ideal for vaccine fridges.
-Alarmed thermometers help ensure that any change in temperature outside of the setpoints can’t go unnoticed due to audible and visual alerts that will continue for up to 12 hours even if the temperatures return to the set range.
+Alarmed thermometers help ensure that any change in temperature outside of the setpoints can’t go unnoticed.
+Audible and visual alerts will continue for up to 12 hours even if the temperatures return to the set range.
 Thermometers are also battery powered so should there ever be electricity loss the temperature of vaccines can remain monitored.

 See our full cold storage range here.